Can Occupational Therapists Help Golfers Elbow?

 - Ice therapy – to sooth inflammation and reduce pain

 - Specific stretching and strengthening exercises

 - Wearing a golfer’s elbow brace

-- Manual therapies, such as: chiropractic, active release, soft tissue therapy and massage.
+- Manual therapies, such as: occupational therapy, chiropractic, active release, soft tissue therapy and massage.

-We often hear patients asking ‘can a chiropractor help elbow pain?’
+We often hear patients asking ‘can a chiropractor or occupational therapist help elbow pain?’
 The answer is yes, in some cases.
 We will examine the alignment of your elbow and wrist.
 Once assessed, we may recommend treatment.
-Depending on your case, specific chiropractic adjustments or soft tissue work may form part of your treatment program.
+Depending on your case, specific therapy or soft tissue work may form part of your treatment program.

 Generally speaking, for treatment to work, the following factors needs to be addressed:

 - Break up any fibrous tissue around your elbow